christyss/HongKongDey/README.md

 ## Appendix
-It is only support on tablet to desktop screensize for now.
+It is only support on tablet to desktop screen size for now.

 There are some files that are exisiting but unused, I will work on them in the future. (client: HomePageMobile, Utils & server: outh)